-The practice should use the factors established in Standard 4, Element A, Identify Patients for Care Management in order to choose patients with modifiable risks for the interprofessional team of students to conduct the care management learning activities with.
+The practice should use the factors established in CM Competency A–CM1 to choose patients with modifiable risks for the interprofessional student team to conduct care management learning activities with.

 Some examples of criteria for eligible patients include those with: